saskiad/swdb_2023/code/swdb_saskia/databook/visual-behavior/VBO-SessionSequence.md

 ## Ophys session sequence

-The `ophys_session_table` only includes sessions with 2-photon imaging data that passed our QC criteria.
-Behavior sessions that took place during 2-photon imaging but did not pass QC can still be found in the `behavior_session_table`, as it includes the full training history for every mouse.
-In the `behavior_session_table`, only sessions with passing ophys data will have an `ophys_session_id` (otherwise it will be `NaN`).
-We can use this information to identify ophys sessions that did not pass QC, but still have behavior data.

 #### Let's look at all the behavior sessions that took place on a 2-photon rig for one mouse, in order of acquisition date